 in addition to television platform now also film festivals

-New production: Casanova Reversed
+New production: Casanova and the Three Graces

 The film is a sumptuous feast for all senses.
 We break new ground with Fellini-esque touches, updates of Baroque dress, translucent, phantom-like layering and a little leg and torso for spice.